 (2) the applicant must provide evidence and certify that he or she:

 (A) is regularly employed or was regularly employed within the last 12 months in a military position requiring operation of a commercial motor vehicle;

 (B) was exempted from the commercial driver license requirements in 49 C.F.R. § 383.3(c); and

 (C) was operating for at least the two years immediately preceding discharge from the military a vehicle representative of the commercial motor vehicle the driver applicant operates or expects to operate.

 (e) Obtaining a commercial learner's permit is a precondition to the initial issuance of a commercial driver license.
 The issuance of a commercial learner's permit also is a precondition to the upgrade of a commercial driver's license if the upgrade requires a skills test.
 A permit may be issued to an individual who holds a valid Vermont driver's license who has passed the vision and written tests required for the class of license authorizing the operation of the type of vehicle for which the permit application is being made.
 A commercial learner's permit holder is not eligible to take the commercial driver's license skills test in the first 14 days after initial issuance of the commercial learner's permit.
-A permit shall be issued for a period of six months, and only one renewal or reissuance of a commercial learner's permit may be granted within a two-year period.
+A permit shall be issued for a period of one year, and only one renewal or reissuance of a commercial learner's permit may be granted within a two-year period.